diegomestre2/academic-kickstart/content/authors/tome/_index.md

 - Visitors
 ---

 Diego Tomé is a PhD.
-Student of database architectures at Centrum Wiskunde Informatica.
-His research interests include data compression, co-processing with GPUs and emergin hardware.
+Student oon database architectures at Centrum Wiskunde Informatica.
+His research interests include data compression, co-processing with GPUs and emerging hardware.
 He is part of the Database Architectures group from CWI, which  is well known as a top data systems research group, active in the broad area of data (management) systems and infrastructure for supporting data science.

-The Database Architectures research group has a strong international reputation in academia and industry for pioneering column store technology, fast compression methods, vectorized query execution, on-line query-driven indexing (cracking), adaptive caching, and integration of statistical languages and analysis in database management systems.